rmerkel/P/README.md

 [Recursive Descent Parser](https://en.wikipedia.org/wiki/Recursive_descent_parser/),
-modified to emit code per Wirth's interpret procedure while using the TokenStream (TokenStream) from "The C++ Programming Language," 4th Edition, by troustrup, modified to support the PL/0 dialect, and thus Pascal.
-By default, omp writes a listing to standard output, but the verbose (-v) option will also log tokens found and code emitted.
+modified to emit code per Wirth's interpret procedure while using the TokenStream (TokenStream) from "The C++ Programming Language," 4th Edition, by Stroustrup, modified to support the PL/0 dialect, and thus Pascal.
+By default, PComp writes error messages on standard error output.
+The listing (-l) option writes a listing on standard output, and and the verbose (-v) option logs tokens found and code emitted.

 The machine/interpreter stated life as a C/C++ port of Wirth's machine (interpret procedure), modified to use lest "weird" instruction names,